zoff99/zanavi/README.md

 ZANavi
 ======

 ZANavi is a fork of NavIT.
-It is for the Android platfrom only! for more details look at our wiki
+It is for the Android platform only! for more details look at our wiki

 http://zanavi.cc